 With overnight or second-day shipments, we recommend first determining the shipping fees for your packages for a variety of weight scenarios by discussing your requirements with various shipping companies.
-If you are projecting substantial shipping volumes, you can expect to negotiate up to 30 percent off the full retail price.
+If you are projecting substantial shipping volumes, you can expect to negotiate your fees for transport.
 Knowing this when you enter the discussion can result in substantial savings.

 If your clients do not require overnight shipping, the question you should be asking to find the most cost-efficient shipping process is: ‘What is the slowest I can ship products to their destination, while still guaranteeing safe arrival?